Skip to main content

 An icon of a college diploma wrapped in blue and yellow ribbon.

 In college, many people pick their major based on their passions or career goals.
-But what if you have two fields you're equally passionate about — or if there are multiple career paths that interest you?
+But what if you have two fields you're equally passionate about — or if multiple career paths interest you?

 If this sounds like you, you might want to consider a dual degree or a double major.

-What is the Difference Between a Combined Degree and Double Major?
+What is the Difference Between a Dual Degree and a Double Major?

-Double majoring and getting a combined/dual degree are two options available if you want to deepen your studies during college.
+A double major (sometimes referred to as a second major) and a dual degree (also known as an additional degree) are two options available if you want to deepen your studies during college.

-Jessica Erb SHRM-CP, GCDF, career advisor at SNHU.
+Jessica Erb, a career team lead at SNHU.

-According to Jessica Erb SHRM-CP, GCDF, career advisor at Southern New Hampshire University (SNHU), when you get a dual degree, you complete two degrees in two separate programs.
+When you get a dual degree, you complete two degrees in two separate programs, according to Jessica Erb, SHRM-CP, GCDF, a team lead within Career Services at Southern New Hampshire University (SNHU).
 If you decide to do a double major, on the other hand, you complete one degree while taking enough classes to satisfy the requirements of two majors.

-With a dual degree being two separate degree programs, a major difference between that and a double major is the number of credits you'll need.
+With a dual degree being two separate degree programs, a primary difference between that and a double major is the number of credits you'll need.

 Chabot has personal experience with dual degrees as well.
 “During my undergrad, I chose to earn more than one bachelor's degree,” said Chabot.
 “As an academic advisor, I’ve had students request additional information on the differences between a double major versus a dual degree, and I feel like I was in a unique position to provide guidance due to my experience.”